syana40/PDM-Student-Schedule-Import-Tool/README.md

 ## Instructions

-1. **Open your calendar page.** Log in and land on the work-week view you'd normally page through.
-The script starts scraping from whatever week is currently on screen, so start from the earliest week you want included.
+1. **Open your calendar page.** Log in and land on the work-week view you'd normally page through. **NOTE: The script starts scraping from whatever week is currently on screen, so start from the first week of classes**

 2. **Open the browser console.** Right-click anywhere on the page → **Inspect** → click the **Console** tab.
 On Mac you can also use `Cmd+Option+J` (Chrome) or `Cmd+Option+K` (Firefox).
 On Windows, `Ctrl+Shift+J`.

 3. **Adjust the config (optional).** Copy the script below and skim the config block at the top — set how many weeks forward to scrape and whether you want the reminder alerts.
 See the [Configuration](#configuration) section for what each option does.

 4. **Paste and run.** Paste the whole script into the console and hit `Enter`.
-The calendar will visibly flip forward week by week — **don't click or navigate away while it's running.** It takes roughly 1.2 seconds per week.
+The calendar will visibly flip forward week by week — **don't click or navigate away while it's running.**

 5. **Collect the file.** When it finishes, the console logs a count of events found and your browser downloads `schedule.ics` automatically.
 Import that file into Apple Calendar, Google Calendar, or Outlook.